-This page provides a sample return to training scheme for trainees returning to clinical practice after a period of absence.
+Sample return-to-training scheme, for trainees returning to clinical practice after a period of absence

 This scheme and accompanying return to training form (Word document, 83 kb) were developed by Health Education Wessex and adapted with permission for the RCOG.
 Please note that individual LETBs and deaneries may have their own agreed return to training schemes for local use.